Hyperparticle/hyperparticle.github.io/_posts/2018-09-20-erasmus-coursework-in-computational-linguistics.md

 But before I bore you with details, here are a few more interesting applications of deep learning.

-Neural networks can quickly [transfer the style a painting to a given video](https://github.com/lengstrom/fast-style-transfer).
+Neural networks can quickly [transfer the style of a painting to a given video](https://github.com/lengstrom/fast-style-transfer).

 [![Style Transfer](/public/img/fox-transfer.gif)](https://github.com/lengstrom/fast-style-transfer)